rspamd/rspamd.com/doc/modules/milter_headers.md

 ## Scan results exposure prevention

-To prevent exposing scan results in outbound mail, extended Rspamd headers routines (`x-spamd-result`, `x-rspamd-server` and `x-rspamd-queue-id`) add headers only if messages is **NOT** originated from authenticated users or `our_networks`.
+To avoid exposing scan results in outbound email, the extended Rspamd headers routines (`x-spamd-result`, `x-rspamd-server` and `x-rspamd-queue-id`) only add headers if the message is **NOT** originated from authenticated users or `our_networks`.

-The [`extended_headers_rcpt`](#extended_headers_rcpt-162) option can be used to add extended Rspamd headers also to messages sent to specific recipients or domains (e.g. a list of domains the mail server responsible for).
+If desired, the [`extended_headers_rcpt`](#extended_headers_rcpt-162) option can be used to include the extended Rspamd headers in messages sent to specific recipients or domains, such as a list of domains the mail server is responsible for.

 ### Disabling DSN

-Delivery status notification (DSN) reports of *successful* delivery can contain the original message headers including Rspamd headers.
-The only way to prevent it is to stop offering DSN to foreign servers.
+Delivery status notification (DSN) reports for *successful* demail deliveries can include the original message headers, including Rspamd headers.
+The only way to prevent this is to stop offering DSN to foreign servers.

-Besides, disabling DSN prevents backscatter generation.
+Additionally, disabling DSN can prevent the generation of backscatter.

 ### Postfix example

-The following configuration example allows DSN requests from local subnets and authenticated users only.
-The `smtpd_discard_ehlo_keyword_address_maps` is applied to `smtp` service only, `smtps` and `submission` are not affected.
+The following configuration example restricts DSN requests to local subnets and authenticated users only.
+Note that the `smtpd_discard_ehlo_keyword_address_maps` setting is applied to the `smtp` service only, and not to `smtps` or `submission`.

-Please ensure you modify the example below to match your subnet(s).
+Make sure to modify the example below to match your subnet(s) accordingly.

 esmtp_access:
 ```conf